Which? Best Buy mobility scooters

 We've tested dismantling and folding boot scooters from the biggest brands in the Which? lab - and have discovered that an expensive price tag does not always mean a mobility scooter that's any better than its cheaper rivals.

 Which? is completely independent: we don't take advertising and we buy all the products that we test ourselves rather than accepting freebies, so you can be sure that our product recommendations are influenced only by our test results.
 This means you can make the right choice first time and avoid costly mistakes.

-Take out a £1 Which? trial for access to all our online content and Which? magazine delivered to your door.
+Join Which? for access to all our online content and Which? magazine delivered to your door.
 You can also phone the Which?
 Legal Service and personal finance experts at the Which?
-Money Helpline for one-to-one help, plus you'll get access to Which?
-Local, where members share recommendations on the best services in your area.
+Money Helpline for one-to-one help.